Run the Drosera Operator Node ðŧ

 export DRO__NETWORK__P2P_PORT=31313

-export DRO__INSTRUMENTATION__LOG_LEVELL=info
+export DRO__INSTRUMENTATION__LOG_LEVEL=info

 export DRO__INSTRUMENTATION__OTEL_EXPORT_ENDPOINT=http://localhost:4317